Home No, Sanjay Raut did not say Uddhav Thackeray is the 'king of Muslim hearts'

 In addition, the post's design is similar to Lokmat's social media template, a Marathi-language news media widely viewed in the western Indian state of Maharashtra.

-An archive link to the post can be found here.
+An archive link to the post can be found here, here, and here.

-Screenshot of the post containing graphic quoting Sanjay Raut calling Uddhav Thackeray 'Muslim hriday samrat,' or 'the king of Muslim hearts'.
+Screenshot of posts containing graphic quoting Sanjay Raut calling Uddhav Thackeray 'Muslim hriday samrat,' or 'the king of Muslim hearts'.
 (Source: X/Modified by Logically Facts)

 "Muslim hriday samrat," meaning "king of Muslim hearts," is a twist on the title "Hindu hriday samrat" or "king of Hindu hearts," a label frequently used for Bal Thackeray, the founder of Shiv Sena and Uddhav Thackeray's father.
 The post is being shared ahead of the upcoming Maharashtra Assembly elections scheduled to take place on November 20.